GAITURI/gaituri/README.md

 🧠 Currently Learning

-- Deep diving into Kotlin Multiplatform Mobile (KMM)
+- Kotlin Multiplatform Mobile (KMM)
-- Custom animation patterns with Compose
+- Integrating concepts of ICP in Kotlin
+- Designing, Testing and Deploying microservices
 - Firebase Remote Config and Crashlytics
-- Improving CI/CD pipelines for app deployment
+- Improving CI/CD pipelines for app deployment -Deployment in relation to microservices

 📲 Projects